Israel deports Palestinian activist to France - The Boston Globe

 Palestinians can apply for citizenship.
 But few do, not wanting to be seen as accepting what they see as an occupation.
 Those who do apply, however, face a lengthy and bureaucratic process.

-The Haaretz daily reported this year that fewer than 20,000 Palestinians in Jerusalem, some 5% of the population, hold Israeli citizenship, and that just 34% of applications are approved.
+The Haaretz daily reported this year that fewer than 20,000 Palestinians in Jerusalem, some 5 percent of the population, hold Israeli citizenship, and that just 34 percent of applications are approved.
 It cited information from the Interior Ministry delivered by Shaked to a parliamentary inquiry.

-It was not known if France would accept Hammouri.
-The Foreign Ministry has previously said “he must be able to exercise all his rights and lead a normal life in Jerusalem, his city of birth and residence.”